Process Mapping basics

 Remove one or more boxes

-• To remove 1 box: Click on the bin icon on the bottom left corner of a box
+• To remove a box: Click on a box and click the bin (🗑) icon on the bottom left corner of a box.

 • Enrich processes with attachments